sherifButt/mindfullai/tutorial/reactflow-auto-arrange.md

 React Flow doesn't currently provide a built-in method for automatic side way or tree layout of nodes.
 But you can calculate the positions of nodes in a tree structure yourself.

-Here's an example of how you might do this, creating a binary tree:
+This is an example of how you might do this, creating a binary tree:

 ```javascript
 import React from 'react';